RockmanR/EventCrowd3/README.md

 It is waaaaay easier to deploy contracts in testnet with Infura than with Geth.
 Infura doen't fail when deploying multiple contracts, unlike Geth for unknown reasons to me.
 With Infura you don't need to download any node or large files, which is another advantage (beside truffle HDwallet).

-There are really no steps to configure Infura.
+There are just minor steps to test with infura. which is installing HDwallet for truffle:
+- open the terminal and go to the project folder
+- then type `npm install truffle-hdwallet-provider`
+- that's it!

+to learn more about Infura connection with Truffle, you can go to this [link](https://truffleframework.com/tutorials/using-infura-custom-provider).

  However, it would be better to replace the mnemonic seed words since the one i'm providing might be used my other Consensys Academey program members for testing. which might confuse you my seeing the balance keeps changing or the balance might just be zero. below are steps to change the mnemonic:

 - Go to Metamask > Settings > click on 'Reveal Seed Words'
 - type your password to get your seed Words.